 With a few basic materials and a little know-how, you can turn the backyard into a place the whole family will enjoy.
 Best of all, with a rink in the backyard, you won’t have to travel far to skate.

-Chicagoans Paul Carrera and Dennis Wise have been building backyard ice rinks for more than 15 years.
+Chicagoans Paul Carrera and Dennis Wise have been building backyard ice rinks for many years.

 Carrera, a Chicago native, grew up helping his father build a rink every winter.
 Now he and his wife, Liz, are continuing that tradition with their own family.